Keio Flying Squadron 2: Reception

 Upon release, Keio Flying Squadron 2 was met with average critical sentiments.

 Ryan Lockhart, Dave Halverson and Casey Loe of GameFan praised the game for its graphics and music, with Halverson stating, "Few will play Keio Flying Squadron 2, as only the craziest gamers search out and buy import games."
 Sega Saturn Magazines Sam Hickman felt that the game had very generic and overly easy gameplay, but was still somewhat fun to play, largely due to the intriguingly strange graphics.
 However, she concluded that most people would not find it worth the retail price.
 Total Saturn called it a "playable, refreshing game after the mayhem of Nights into Dreams".
 Marcus of Mean Machines stated, "Quality platform games are difficult to come across these days and, while the difficulty is level here is obviously pitched towards younger players, there's enough trickery and Japanese kitsch to keep older ones amused."
 GamesMasters Alex Cox deemed it "a good, solid, mental platformer that'll give you a laugh if nothing else".
 Ryan Butt of Saturn+ admitted that it was mostly a platformer, likening the ability to pick up and throw objects to Astal.
 However, he praised the game for its "cunning puzzles and sick, deranged humour factory that make playing through to the end compulsory".
+Lucy Longhurst of Cybernet said that the game would "keep any platform-loving gamer going for quite a while", adding that it "should have an even wider appeal with its cute characters, fast action and funky gameplay".
 In 1998, Saturn Power rated the game 88th on their Top 100 Sega Saturn Games, summarizing, "A bizarre Japanese platform game that, somehow, manages to impress all that come into contact with it.
 The graphics are fairly primitive, but the gameplay's excellent."

 In 2000, the game received a 7.7413/10 score in a reader survey conducted by the Japanese Sega Saturn Magazine, raking among Saturn titles at number 469.